opensensorhub/osh-js/vuepress/docs/src/guide/datasources/general.md

 Several types of events can be listened:
 - DATA: data parsed result
-- TIME: last data timestamp
+- LAST_TIME: last data timestamp
 - STATUS: connexion status,
 - TIME_CHANGED: when the time of a dataSource changed
+- MASTER_TIME: current executing time of the corresponding DataSynchronizer

 ### Global configuration

 There are global properties common to every datasource owned by the DataSource Object.